Not So Heavy Metals: Black Hole Feedback Enriches The Circumgalactic Medium: Introduction

-Significant progress in the study of the $z$ $\lesssim$ 1 CGM followed the 2009 installation of the UV-sensitive Cosmic Origins Spectrograph (COS) on {\emph{HST}} \citep{Green2012}.
-Numerous successful absorption-line surveys with COS have reported a structurally complex, multiphase medium with column densities and covering fractions of metal ions and Hydrogen depending strongly on galaxy properties \citep[e.g.][]{Tripp2011, Stocke2013, Tumlinson2013, Borthakur2015, Liang2014, Johnson2015, Bordoloi2014, Keeney2017, Prochaska2017}.
-For example, while actively star-forming galaxies exhibit a highly-ionized component to their CGM characterized by strong \ion{O}{6} absorption out to at least 150 kpc, non-star-forming, elliptical galaxies show only weak detections of \ion{O}{6} if \ion{O}{6} is detected at all \citep{Tumlinson2011}.
-However, these same passive galaxies exhibit a high incidence of strong HI absorption in their CGM, as much cold, bound gas as their star-forming counterparts \citep{Thom2012, Prochaska2013, Johnson2015}.
-These results emphasize that the processes that transform galaxies from star-forming disks to passive ellipticals {\emph{do}} affect the physical state of the CGM, but {\emph{do not}} completely evacuate it of cool, 10$^{4}$ K gas.
+Significant progress in the study of the $z$ $\lesssim$ 1 CGM followed the 2009 installation of the UV-sensitive Cosmic Origins Spectrograph (COS) on the \textit{Hubble Space Telescope} \citep[{\emph{HST},}][]{Green2012}.
+Numerous successful absorption-line surveys with COS have reported a structurally complex, multiphase medium with column densities and covering fractions of metal ions and hydrogen depending strongly on galaxy properties \citep[e.g.][]{Tripp2011, Stocke2013, Tumlinson2013, Borthakur2015, Liang2014, Johnson2015, Bordoloi2014, Keeney2017, Prochaska2017}.
+For example, while actively star-forming galaxies exhibit a highly-ionized component to their CGM characterized by strong \ion{O}{6} absorption out to at least 150 kpc, non-star-forming, elliptical galaxies show weak or no detections of \ion{O}{6} \citep{Tumlinson2011}.
+However, these same passive galaxies exhibit a high incidence of strong \ion{H}{1} absorption in their CGM, as much cold, bound gas as their star-forming counterparts \citep{Thom2012, Prochaska2013, Johnson2015}.
+These results emphasize that the processes that transform galaxies from star-forming disks to passive ellipticals {\emph{do}} affect the physical state of the CGM, but {\emph{do not}} completely deplete it of cool, 10$^{4}$ K gas.

-Studies of the CGM that are able to model the ionization state of the gas show that a substantial fraction of a galaxy's baryons likely reside in this diffuse, extended component of galaxies \citep[e.g.][]{Werk2014, Keeney2017, Prochaska2017}.
-Overall, the observational studies on the low-redshift CGM all highlight the driving role played by gas located {\emph{outside}} of galaxies in shaping the evolution of stars and gas {\emph{inside}} of galaxies.
+Numerous studies of the CGM indicate that it hosts a substantial fraction of a galaxy's baryons \citep[e.g.][]{Werk2014, Keeney2017, Prochaska2017}.
+Overall, the observational studies on the low-redshift CGM all highlight the driving role played by gas in the galactic halo in shaping the evolution of stars and gas in the disks.
 It is clear that understanding the CGM is crucial for understanding the complex nature of galaxy evolution and growth.